Children and Families

 - A Children's Centre - Hawthorn - which supports children and families in their early years.

-- Two residential units for young people - Gorebridge and Midfield - which provide accommodation for young people who are unable to live with their families
+- We provide 3 residential homes for young people in Penicuik, Gorebridge and Dalkeith - which provide accommodation for young people who are unable to live with their families

 - A Family Placement Team which provides adoption and fostering services for children who are unable to live with their families